JaxCavalera/Tagged/README.md

 >The primary way of interacting with a promise is through its then method, which registers callbacks to receive either a promise’s eventual value or the reason why the promise cannot be fulfilled.

 This should be making more sense now.  the registered callback inside our promise object has a **resolve** and **reject** argument.
 The registered callback in the **.then** function is the **VALUE** such as "ourPromiseResult" (from the previous example).

+## React Router Tip
+If a main component is rendering on state change and so is the child component that also connects to the store.
+Write some logic into the main component to update only on path name update (redux + react-router specific solution). this seems to prevent the double render from happening to the child components.